 BUY YOUR TICKET

-Hamlet interior only accessible on a guided tour
+The interior of Queen's House is accessible only on a guided tour

 Estate of Trianon ticket

 The Palaces of Trianon ticket includes the admission to:

 - the estate of Trianon

 - the temporary exhibitions held in the Grand Trianon

 - the Gardens (except on Musical Fountain Shows or Musical Gardens days) and the Park

 - the Coach Gallery